Rupert Wegerif

 Phillipson, N and Wegerif, R (2017).
 Dialogic Education: Mastering core concepts through thinking together.
 London and New York, Routledge

 Dialogic Education builds upon decades of practical classroom research to offer a method of teaching that applies the power of dialogue to achieving conceptual mastery.
 Easy to follow template lesson plans and activity ideas are provided, each of which has been tried and tested in classrooms and is known to succeed.
+Providing a structure for engaging children and creating an environment in which dialogue can flourish, this book is separated into three parts: Establishing a classroom culture of learning;

 The Routledge International Handbook of Research on Teaching Thinking